LiquidNalee/rbh-monitoring/README.txt

 # Save the changelog reader id to your robinhood conf.file
 # Make sure to have the '--readlog' option for your daemon

+# Set 'last_access_only_atime' in robinhood/src/common/global_config.c
+# Recommended to differentiate read and write operations using grafana dashboard

 IV - First run
 ===============